jqno/talks/scala-2.13/talk.md

 `.right` is deprecated

-Either is now right biased
+Either is now right-biased

-# Changes
+# In our project

+## Our application

+* Uses Slick
+* Uses ScalaTest
+* Maven build 😢
+* Lots of linting
+* Scoverage

 ## Build